PyTables/PyTables/doc/source/usersguide/libref.rst

     the checkCSI argument in order to explicitly check for the existence of a CSI index.

     If field is supplied only the named column will be selected.
-If the column is not nested, an *array* of the current flavor will be returned;
+    If the column is not nested, an *array* of the current flavor will be returned; if it is, a *structured array* will be used instead.
-    if it is, a *record array* will be used instead.
-If no field is specified, all the columns will be returned in a record array of the current flavor.
+    If no field is specified, all the columns will be returned in a structured array of the current flavor.

-    The meaning of the start,
-    stop and step arguments is
-    the same as in :meth:`Table.read`.
+    The meaning of the start, stop and step arguments is the same as in :meth:`Table.read`.
 However, in this case a negative value of step is supported, meaning that the results will be returned in reverse sorted order.

 .. method:: Table.__getitem__(key)

     Get a row or a range of rows from the table.

     If key argument is an integer, the corresponding table row is returned as a record of the current flavor.
-If key is a slice, the range of rows determined by it is returned as a record array of the current flavor.
+If key is a slice, the range of rows determined by it is returned as a structured array of the current flavor.

     In addition, NumPy-style point selections are supported.
 In particular, if key is a list of row